Praveen7294/notes/spring-boot-notes/spring-core/spring-application/spring-boot-and-spring-application.md

 - [Accessing Application Arguments](#accessing-application-arguments)
 - [Application Exit](#application-exit)

-Spring Boot is a framework for building applications in java programming language.
+Spring Boot is a framework for building applications in java & kotlin programming language.

 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".